 A debt agreement might sound intimidating, but it’s an effective and flexible way to settle your debts.
 Also known as a Part 9, a debt agreement is a legally binding agreement between you and your creditors.
 This solution has been used by countless Australians who are on their way to a brighter financial future.

 Simply put, a debt agreement lets you renegotiate your situation by repaying your debt at a rate you can afford.
 Most importantly, a debt agreement is a reliable, less-harmful alternative to bankruptcy.
-Over the past decade, Debt Busters has helped thousands of Australians eliminate their bad debt through debt agreements.
+Over the past 15 years, Debt Busters has helped thousands of Australians eliminate their bad debt through debt agreements.

 Despite debt agreements helping people of all backgrounds achieve their financial goals, many people still hold them in a negative light.
 This has led to a number of unfortunate debt agreement myths.
 If you’re struggling with bad credit, don’t let these misconceptions stand in the way of financial freedom.
 Let’s debunk 5 of the most common debt agreement myths once and for all.

 1. A Debt Agreement Hurts Your Credit Rating Permanently

 There’s a lot of misunderstandings about credit ratings and how they work.
 Something as simple as forgetting to pay a bill on time can damage your credit rating, so it’s normal to be concerned.

 However, since March 2014, changes to the Privacy Act mean that information recorded on your credit file can only be stored for 5 years.
 This means that when you enter a debt agreement, it will usually vanish from your file after 5 years as well.

 During this 5-year period, many people repay their debt agreement completely and walk away debt free.
 Some find that they can even start saving again during those 5 years, leading to even better financial prospects.
 In addition, living without credit during this 5-year period is a helpful way to develop healthy financial habits.